Home Drug Crime

 Los Angeles Drug Crime Defense Lawyers

-The Drug Charges You May be Facing
+Understanding the Drug Charges You May Be Facing

 While most may assume the only people who get charged with drug crimes are users and sellers, that couldn’t be further from the truth.
 In California, there are a number of charges related to drug crimes that you could be facing.
 Knowing these potential charges is incredibly important when it comes to building your defense, as it allows you to dismantle any claims the prosecution may make.
 Some of the more common drug crime charges include: